 It was whole-life education there with Ed.

 Tai chi.
 While I was dabbling in theater I took advantage of an opportunity to learn tai chi.
 A student of Al Huang's came through town.
 Al had recently moved to the US and was teaching at Esalen and elsewhere.
 The student offered to teach tai chi for free, but the timing was lousy in the school calendar; only three of us showed up.
 He liked it, had been dreading a big class.
 We got an amazing hands-on in-depth introduction and I became an enthusiastic practitioner.
 The next term everyone was bummed they'd missed out when they saw the three of us doing the lovely short form we'd learned.
 They begged me to teach it and I said sure.
 Teaching tai chi taught me you never learn anything quite so well as you do when you try to teach it.
 We had a great class.
-I used to have color pix of us hippies having our graduation picnic out on the Bininger Theatre lawn.
+I took color photos of us hippies celebrating tai chi graduation with a picnic on the theater lawn.
+But tai chi never really took with me.
+Turns out it makes my knees hurt like hell.

 Smoking.
 In my sophomore year I went in for a routine checkup.
 I hadn't seen the doctor yet, just the nurse for vitals.
 I was coughing.
 He stuck his head in the door and asked How long have you had bronchitis?
 A keenly developed sense of hearing.
 When it was my turn, he listened to my chest and I told him about my 1969 head-on, and the broken ribs and the collapsed lung.
 There were x-rays, and Q&A about lifestyle.
 I'd given up pot, but was smoking a pack of Marlboros a day.
 He put it to me straight.
 I had fibrous scar tissue in my right lung; I'd had bronchitis for god knows how long.
 If I didn't quit smoking I wouldn't make it past my 40s.
 So I quit, breaking my first addiction.
 All it took was the palpable threat of death.